Dr Anna Clarke

 What can happen if diagnosis is delayed

-There is currently an alarming rise in the number of young people being admitted to hospitals with a new diagnosis of type 1 diabetes, which was not diagnosed immediately, resulting in a potentially life-threatening condition called diabetic ketoacidosis (DKA).
+There is currently an alarming rise in the number of young people being admitted to hospitals with a new diagnosis of type 1 diabetes, which was not diagnosed immediately.
+This has resulted in a potentially life-threatening condition called diabetic ketoacidosis (DKA).
 This is 17% of the approximate 250 new cases annually.

 Prompt diagnosis of type 1 diabetes means earlier administration of insulin and thereby better lifelong health.

-These young people would have presented to a professional with symptoms of high glucose levels such as thirst, weight loss, frequent urination etc. but would have been asked to return in subsequent days for a fasting blood test.
+These young people would have presented to a professional with symptom of high glucose levels such as thirst, weight loss, frequent urination etc, returning in subsequent days for a fasting blood test.

-However, a simple finger prick glucose test, done immediately, could lead to prompt diagnosis and avoid the risk of developing DKA.
+However, a simple finger prick glucose check, done immediately, could lead to prompt diagnosis and avoid the risk of developing DKA.

 How does type 1 diabetes develop, what will show?